Introspectors API¶

 Transform the given high dimensional

-into the target dimensions.
-Seeis_one_shot()
+datainto the target dimensions.
+Seeis_one_shot().

 - transform_one_shot()[source]¶